Charles Benton Next Generation Engagement Award

 The Charles Benton Next Generation Engagement Award rewards communities harnessing high-speed Internet to enhance citizens’ democratic participation and engagement.

-The Benton Award are led by Next Century Cities.
+The Benton Award is led by Next Century Cities.
 Winning communities receive financial resources, technical support from experts, and workshops to connect with other innovators.
 The competition is designed to strengthen and learn from cities’ efforts to drive more participatory democracy and civic engagement using high-speed broadband.

 - Winning communities were awarded up to $30,000 to implement or enhance projects that tap high-speed Internet access to better engage their citizens in the democratic and civic process.